eMark Difficulty Chart

 All that said, given a constant hashrate, when the DEM mining difficulty increases you earn less mining rewards due to the overall increase in the total eMark network hashrate.

-Given, the frequent changes in eMark difficulty adjustments up and down, use our DEM mining calculator with difficulty to calculate eMark mining profits.
+Given, the frequent changes in eMark difficulty adjustments up and down, use our eMark mining calculator to calculate eMark mining profits.